 Unsupported

 Unsupported means you truly have no external support of any kind.
 You must carry everything you need from start to finish except water from natural sources.
 Public taps along the trail are fine, but no water from any commercial source even if free.
 This naturally limits the length of an unsupported trip.
 Spectating pre-arranged by an athlete is supportive, and was classified as support starting February 4, 2021.
 All FKT classifications previous to this date remain unchanged.
 Phone and digital communication is not considered support, nor are spectators and support people at the start and finish.
-Using public restrooms is not considered support, though extended sheltering would be.
-Charging digital devices or headlamps at public sockets is acceptable for unsupported attempts.
+Using public restrooms is not considered support, though using it as extended sheltering would be.
+Charging digital devices or headlamps at public power sockets is acceptable for unsupported attempts.

 To be unsupported, all equipment and gear must be carried from start to finish.
-Trash may be properly discarded along the way.
+Wrappers/Trash (not gear/clothing) may be properly discarded along the way.
 One may drop gear (such as a pack while summiting a peak) if one returns to it and brings it back to the finish on the same trip.
 Using a bike or kayak can be unsupported if the above condition is met, such as on an out-back route where a bike is ridden from the start, left temporarily, and ridden back to the finish.
 If a bike or any other gear is cached in advance or left along the way, the effort is not unsupported.

 Self-Supported